openframeworks/ofBook/chapters/animation/chapter.md

 void ofApp::draw(){
     ofSetColor(ofColor::red);  // draw everything in red
-    ofDrawCircle(xpos, 100, 10);   // draw a circle at the (variable) horizontal position, 100 pixels from the top with a 10 pixel diameter
+    ofDrawCircle(xPos, 100, 10);   // draw a circle at the (variable) horizontal position, 100 pixels from the top with a 10 pixel diameter
 }
 ```

 In this example a red circle moves from the left to the right on the screen.
-The horizontal position (`xpos`) is an integer and gets set to 5 as the initial value in `setup()`.
-The `update()` function always adds 2 to the `xpos` variable and stores the new value until it becomes larger than the screen width (`ofGetWidth()`), then the horizontal position gets reset.
-The `draw()` function reads the value stored in the variable `xpos` and draws the red circle accordingly.
+The horizontal position (`xPos`) is an integer and gets set to 5 as the initial value in `setup()`.
+The `update()` function always adds 2 to the `xPos` variable and stores the new value until it becomes larger than the screen width (`ofGetWidth()`), then the horizontal position gets reset.
+The `draw()` function reads the value stored in the variable `xPos` and draws the red circle accordingly.

 ### Frame rate